 Arriving in Johannesburg, she was unable to speak a word of English and met a lady who put her in touch with Ma Bea (Beatrice who also hails from Cameroon).
 Ma Bea is one of the host managers at GOLD Restaurant in Cape Town with whom Evelyn subsequently stayed for the duration of her first four years of employment there.

-Since her first job at GOLD as a dishwasher Evelyn has studied to become a chef.
+Since starting at GOLD, Evelyn has studied to become a chef.
 She also studied English.
-Nowadays she spends much of her time preparing the delicious African tasting dishes for which the restaurant is well known.
+Nowadays she spends much of her time preparing the delicious African food for which the restaurant is well known.
 While happy to be exactly where she is, Evelyn has no plans to slow down.
-In fact, while not wanting to usurp anyone else’s role in the kitchen she hasn’t discounted the possibility of becoming head chef one day.
+In fact, she has since been promoted to one of our Head Chefs.